 But hey, you don't have to necessarily hire someone to manage the programs and projects in your business.
 That's a tough thing to do, especially if you're just getting started, but there are tons of valuable takeaways in here for getting your content strategy organized, no matter where you are in your business journey.
 So sit back—maybe grab a notepad—and let's get nitty-gritty on project and program management with Janna Maron.

-Pat Flynn: As a business owner or entrepreneur of any kind, anybody who is creating content on a regular basis, and then adding on top of that special projects such as creating courses or launches or coaching program, services, anything you might have to offer—one really important aspect of running the show or your business or your content is the planning and management of those things.
-That stems from just the ideation of how to do those things to the ongoing systems and requirements to continue to do those things very well and uphold the, hopefully, level of standard that you and your audience can enjoy.
+Pat Flynn: As a business owner or entrepreneur of any kind, anybody who is creating content on a regular basis, and then adding on top of that, special projects, such as creating courses or launches or coaching program, services, anything you might have to offer.
+One really important aspect of running the show or your business or your content is the planning and management of those things, and that stems from just the ideation of how to do those things to the ongoing systems and requirements to continue to do those things very well and uphold the, hopefully, level of standard that you and your audience can enjoy.

-So today on the podcast I'm very, very thankful to bring on one of my team members with me to discuss how to plan and manage projects and programs.
-So coming up we have Janna Maron who is my Editorial Director, and she's in charge of the planning and execution and project management of projects, but also programs.
+Pat Flynn: So today on the podcast, I'm very, very thankful to bring on one of my team members with me to discuss how to plan and manage projects and programs.
+So coming up we have Janna Maron who is my editorial director, and she's in charge of the planning and execution and project management of projects, but also programs.
 What are each of those things?
 We'll define those a little bit more as soon as we start the episode.
 But a project is more of a one-time thing like a launch of something.
 A launch of a website, a launch of a podcast, a launch of a course.
-A program is an ongoing effort that you and or your team has to continue to do over time.
-We're going to talk about some strategies on how to approach each of those things, how to manage and process those things as well so that you can have more efficiencies in your business, and that's exactly what we're here to help you with today.
-So before we get to that, cue the intro.
+A program is an ongoing effort that you and or your team has to continue to do overtime.
+We're going to talk about some strategies on how to approach each of those things, how to manage and process those things as well, so that you can have more efficiencies in your business, and that's exactly what we're here to help you with today.
+So before we get to that, queue the intro.

-Announcer: Welcome to The Smart Passive Income Podcast, where it's all about working hard now, so you can sit back and reap the benefits later.
-And now your host—his life's goal is to be known for changing education in some way—Pat Flynn!
+Announcer: Welcome to the The Smart Passive Income Podcast, where it's all about working hard now, so you can sit back and reap the benefits later.
+And now, your host, his life's goal is to be known for changing education in some way, Pat Flynn.

-Pat: Hey hey, what's up Team Flynn?
+Pat Flynn: Hey, hey, what's up team Flynn?
 Welcome to Session 360 of The Smart Passive Income Podcast.
 My name is Pat Flynn.
 I'm here to help you make more money, save more time, and help more people too.
-And today again, we have my Editorial Director, Janna Maron, to teach us a lot about managing projects and programs.
+And today again, we have my editorial director, Janna Maron to teach us a lot about managing projects and programs.

 Janna Maron: Hi Pat, thanks for having me back.